-He graduated from the College of Finance and Accountancy in 1974 with a bachelor's degree in business administration and in 1980 from the Karl Marx University of Economic Sciences with a degree in economics.
-He is an economist with a specialisation in finance, and a certified auditor.
-After graduation he worked at the Revenue Directorate and then at the Secretariat of the Ministry of Finance, after which, between 1983 and 1986, he was a departmental head at the Ministry of Agriculture and Food Industry.
-From 1986 to 1989 he worked as a head of department at Magyar Hitel Bank.
+He graduated from the College of Finance and Accounting in 1974 with a bachelor's degree in business administration and in 1980 from the Karl Marx University of Economic Sciences (now: Corvinus University) with a masters in economics and finance, where he also obtained his doctorate in finance between 1981-1983.
+He is a chartered auditor - certified in 1982 at the Ministry of Finance.
+After graduation he worked at the Revenue Directorate and then at the Secretariat (Bank Supervision Section) of the Ministry of Finance.
+Between 1983 and 1986, he was a departmental head at the Ministry of Agriculture and Food Industry.
+From 1986 to 1989 he worked as a senior head of department at Hungarian Credit Bank (MHB).
 He was Deputy CEO of K&H Bank from 1989 to 1992.
-He has been Chairman & CEO of the Issuer since 1992.
-He is Deputy Chairman of the Board of Directors of MOL Plc., Co-Chairman of the National Association of Entrepreneurs and Employers (VOSZ), and Co-Chairman of the Chinese-Hungarian Business Council.
-He has been Chairman of the Hungarian Football Association (MLSZ) since 2010, and a member of the UEFA Executive Committee since March 2015; has been the Deputy Chairman of the UEFA Executive Committee in 2019.
-Since 2017 he has been a member of the FIFA Council and the Deputy Chairman of the FIFA Council since 2018.
+He has been Chairman and CEO of the Issuer since 1992.
+He is Vice Chairman of the Board of Directors of MOL Plc. and Co-Chairman of the Chinese-Hungarian Business Council.
+Owner of Bonitás 2002 Zrt. which is the holding company overlooking his investments in agriculture, food industry, real estate and asset management comprising of over 200 directly or indirectly owned companies.
+He is one of the largest investors in agriculture and food industry in the CEE region through Bonafarm Group and KITE generating aggregated annual revenue of EUR 2 billion with over 9,000 employees and with 40,000 hectares cultivated land in total.
+Bonafarm Group is vertically integrated whereby agriculture companies produce the raw materials for food processors.
+He has significant investments in real estate through his minority holding in Gránit Pólus (15 per cent.) and Limedale (18.2 per cent.) (portfolio of USD 1 bn), in VC (Bonitás Venture Capital Fund), in VC (Bonitás Venture Capital Fund with EUR 20 million funds under management and asset management (CSAM in Singapore).
+He has been the President of the Hungarian Football Association (MLSZ) since 2010, and a member of the UEFA Executive Committee since March 2015 and the Vice President of the UEFA Executive Committee since 2019.
+Since 2017 he has been a member of the FIFA Council and the Vice President of the FIFA Council since 2018.
+Within UEFA, he is also the Chairman of the UEFA National Team Competition Committee, a member of the UEFA Finance Committee and the UEFA Professional Football Strategy Council.
+He has been the owner of Pick Szeged Handball Club since 2011.
+He has been the Honorary Vice President of the International Judo Federation since 2008.

-Since 1995 he has been the Deputy Chairman of the Board of Trustees of the International Child Rescue Service, and since 2003 he has been the Chairman of the Board of Trustees of the Prima Primissima Foundation.
+Since 1995 he has been Vice President of the Board of Trustees of the International Children's Safety Service, and since 2003 he has been the Chairman of the Board of Trustees of the Prima Primissima Foundation.
 In 2005, he established the Csányi Foundation for Children from his own assets.
-Since 2009, he has been a member of the Board of Trustees of the Media Union Foundation for Social Consciousness Shaping.
-Since 2020, he has been the Chairman of the Board of Trustees of the Foundation for the University of Sopron.
-In 2021, he became Chairman of the Board of Trustees of the Foundation for the Hungarian University of Agricultural and Life Sciences.
+Since 2009, he has been a member of the Board of Trustees of the Media Union for Social Awareness Formation Foundations.
+Since 2020, he has been the Chairman of the Board of Trustees of the Pro Sopron University Foundation.
+In 2021, he became Chairman of the Board of Trustees of the Foundation for the Hungarian Agricultural and Life Sciences University (MATE).